kedar-1401/NextGenWork/README.md

 We welcome contributions to NextGenWork!
 Please fork the repository and submit pull requests for any features, bug fixes, or enhancements.

-## License

-This project is licensed under the MIT License.

 ---

 Happy coding!
-Empower women in tech with NextGenWork.
+Ignite the tech scene in small towns with NextGenWork!
 ---